What went wrong for Ola Electric after its $4 billion IPO?

 Ola Electric has displayed ambition in product launches and distribution networks, but faces operational, regulatory and reputational challenges.

-Its stock has nearly halved in value, even as the BSE Sensex rose 3% during this period.
-An underwhelming stock is just one of the many troubles weighing on Aggarwal, Ola Electric and his other big business, cab-hailing.
+An underwhelming stock is just one of many troubles weighing on Aggarwal, Ola Electric and his other big business—cab-hailing.
 Earlier this month, an investor in Ola’s cab-hailing business valued the private company at $1.25 billion, down 83% from its prime of $7.3 billion in 2021.

 Today, Ola Electric is Aggarwal’s main business, and it is facing multiple challenges.
-It ceded the leadership position to Bajaj in two of the first four months of calendar 2025, according to Vahan data.
-TVS too has narrowed the gap.
+It ceded the leadership position to Bajaj Auto in two of the first four months of calendar year 2025, according to Vahan data.
+TVS Motor, too, has narrowed the gap.
 An Icra report this month pointed out that Bajaj and TVS had a combined share of 40% this fiscal, against just 7% in 2021-22.

-Ola Electric used its digital platforms to directly tap its initial set of customers across India.
+Initially, Ola Electric used its digital platforms to directly tap its customers across India.
 TVS and Bajaj used the traditional showroom route, leveraging their existing networks.
-Ola responded by pressing the pedal on its physical distribution network, expanding it from 870 in March 2024 to 4,000 by December 2024.
-Despite this aggressive expansion, Ola has been losing ground to its rivals, raising concerns about its road to profitability.
+Ola responded by pressing the pedal on its physical distribution network, expanding it from 870 in March 2024 to 4,000 by December.
+Despite this aggressive expansion, Ola has been losing ground to its rivals.

 Margin woes

 Ola Electric has not made a profit yet.
-For the first nine months of 2024-25, it posted a negative operating margin of (-)26.7%, compared to (-)22.7% in the year-ago period.
+For the first nine months of 2024-25, it posted a negative operating margin of (-)26.7%, compared with (-)22.7% in the year-ago period.
 On average, it has lost ₹425 crore a quarter in the past seven quarters.
-In its latest December quarter, it posted a net loss of ₹564 crore on a 19% decline in revenues, due to lower-than-expected sales volumes.
+In its latest December quarter, the company posted a net loss of ₹564 crore on a 19% decline in revenue, due to lower-than-expected sales volumes.

 Internal challenges

-In January, the capital market regulator warned Ola for announcing expansion plans on social media before informing the stock exchanges.
-More damagingly, Ola said it sold 25,000 vehicles in February, while Vahan registrations showed about 8,600.
+In January, the capital market regulator warned Ola after it announced expansion plans on social media before informing the exchanges.
+Then, Ola said it sold 25,000 vehicles in February, while Vahan registrations showed about 8,600, which the company attributed to issues with vehicle registration partners.

-Ola often hits headlines for the wrong reasons, eroding customer trust.
-According to Google Trends, outside of the IPO, interest in Ola was the highest in October 2024, after comedian Kunal Kamra slammed the company for its service quality.
-It bumped again in November for mixed reasons—Ola fired 500 employees that month and launched its most affordable scooter, Ola Gig, at ₹39,000.
+As per Google Trends, outside of the IPO, interest in Ola was the highest in October, after comedian Kunal Kamra slammed it for its service quality.
+Interest rose again in November for mixed reasons—it fired 500 employees and launched its most affordable scooter.

 Big picture

 Ola expects mass-market products such as Ola Gig to help it win market share, while premium products improve margins.
-In his latest earnings call, Aggarwal said a wide product range—from entry-level Gig model to premium scooters and Roadster motorbikes—was one of the three pillars of the company's strategy.
-However, in the last two quarters, the increase in mass models is more than offset by a decline in premium models.
+In his latest earnings call, Aggarwal said a wide product range—from the entry-level Gig model to premium scooters and Road-ster motorbikes—was one of the three pillars of Ola’s strategy.
+However, in the previous two quarters, the increase in mass models is more than offset by a decline in premium models.

-The other two pillars identified by Ola are strengthening its distribution network and doing more things in-house, including cell manufacturing plant and software work.
-However, investors are worried about Ola's ability to pull this off.
+The other two pillars identified by Ola are strengthening its distribution network and doing more things in-house, including cell manufacturing and software work.
+However, investors are worried about its ability to pull this off.

-Meanwhile, Ola faced another round of reputational damage when Maharashtra last month ordered local authorities to shutter 121 Ola stores because they were operating without trade certificates.
-Can Ola keep it on the road it mapped for itself?
+Meanwhile, Ola faced more reputational damage last month when Maharashtra ordered 121 Ola stores shuttered for operating without trade certificates.

-www.howindialives.com is a database and search engine for public data
+howindialives.com is a database & search engine for public data.

 Catch all the Corporate news and Updates on Live Mint.
 Download The Mint News App to get Daily Market Updates & Live Business News.